JoaoM07/Study1/index.md

 # 2. Loading the experiment

-The experiment is available to download from [here].
+The experiment is available to download from [here](https://sidequestvr.com/app/7689/turndadial).

 You should now be ready to take part in the study.
 Thank you for your interest!